loading...

 • Duration: 10 minutes

-Pulpit Rock Overlook offers a dramatic vantage point where the canyon’s steep, rugged cliffs frame the Gunnison River far below.
+Pulpit Rock Overlook is a dramatic vantage point where the canyon’s steep, rugged cliffs frame the Gunnison River far below.

-With its easy accessibility and breathtaking perspective, it’s a must-stop for capturing the raw power and beauty of Black Canyon’s unique geology.
+Accessible and breathtaking, it’s a must-stop for capturing the raw power and beauty of Black Canyon’s geology.

 9. Cross Fissures View